Metamorphic Testing and Debugging of Tax Preparation Software: Introduction

 This paper presents a data-driven debugging framework to discover and explain bugs in tax preparation software systems.
 There are three concrete obstacles to this framework. \begin{itemize} \item \textit{Absence of Oracle.} The class of correctness requirements for tax preparation systems are not explicitly available since the correct tax-filing is highly subjective to individual taxpayers (this is known as \textit{oracle} problem~\cite{6963470}). \item \textit{Lack of trustworthy dataset.} While, in the absence of such explicit specification, one can recourse to data-driven approaches, it is difficult to obtain access to a valid dataset due to obvious privacy and legal concerns. \item \textit{Computational infeasibility.} Even when one can justify fabricating such a dataset, the final challenge is computational in nature: detecting and explaining the bug by comparing an individual decision to others over a large dataset based on a given similarity measure is computationally intractable. \end{itemize}

 Metamorphic testing~\cite{chen-original} is a software testing paradigm that tackles the oracle problem by considering software properties where the correctness of the software on an input does not require knowing the ``ground truth'' for that input; rather, the correctness can be validated by comparing the output of software for that input with the output of a slightly \emph{metamorphosed} one.
-For instance, consider a software implementing a search engine: while there is no way to verify that the results returned for a particular keyword are correct (oracle problem), it is reasonable to expect that a correct search engine should return fewer results for a more restricted keyword.
+For instance, consider a program implementing a search engine: while there is no way to verify that the results returned for a particular keyword are correct (oracle problem), it is reasonable to expect that a correct search engine should return fewer results for a more restricted keyword.

 This paper makes a case for the suitability of \emph{metamorphic specifications} in testing and debugging tax preparation software (and by extension for legal software systems).
-We address aforementioned challenges by integrating metamorphic specifications with data-driven debugging as following:
+We address aforementioned challenges by integrating metamorphic specifications with data-driven debugging in the following manner:

 \begin{itemize} \item \textit{Metamorphic Specifications.} The first obstacle in developing the debugging framework is to explicate an appropriate notion of correctness requirements.
-Note that, given the relevant information about an individual, resolving the correct decision for that individual requires accounting and law expertise.
+Note that, given the relevant information about an individual, resolving the correct decision for that individual requires accounting and legal expertise.
 Hence, obtaining the oracle for testing and debugging purposes is impractically expensive.
-Fortuitously, since the US tax law is principally derived from the \emph{common law} system, it implements \emph{stare decisis}, i.e. the legal doctrine of precedent: similar cases must follow similar rulings.
+Fortuitously, since the US tax law is a law code, it adheres to principle of \emph{common law} and implements \emph{stare decisis}, i.e. the legal doctrine of precedent: similar cases must follow similar rulings.
 As a corollary, the correctness of tax preparation software must also be viewed in comparison with similar cases.
-In other words, the correctness properties must be expressed as relations between two individual taxpayers with similar situations.
+In other words, the correctness properties can be expressed as relations (1) between two individual taxpayers with similar situations, i.e., a notion of horizontal equity in taxation~\cite{musgrave1990horizontal} and (2) between two taxpayers in different tax income buckets, i.e., a notion of vertical equity in taxation~\cite{10.1145/3531146.3533204}.
 Following the metamorphic testing~\cite{chen-original}, we call such properties \emph{metamorphic specifications}.
+In collaboration with tax experts, we reviewed some critical correctness properties of tax preparation outcomes and observed that they are naturally expressible as metamorphic specifications.
+One key contribution of this paper is to explicate formal representations of these properties from the latest Internal Revenue System (IRS) documents.